 John Wright, DO - #005RD

 Dr. Wright is a native of Indianapolis, Indiana.
 He holds a bachelor’s degree in Computer and Information Technology from Purdue University and is a graduate of Marian University College of Osteopathic Medicine in Indianapolis.
 He was active in ROTC as an undergraduate and served as an officer in the US Army for five years before pursuing medicine.
-He loves Jesus Christ and is passionate about serving others through primary care.
-Dr. Wright has a special interest in Osteopathic Manipulative Treatment—a hands-on approach used to diagnose and treat musculoskeletal pain.
-Outside of medicine, his interests include the outdoors, black coffee, movie soundtracks and good fellowship with friends.
+Dr. Wright was married in September 2019 to his wonderful wife Rachel, an ICU nurse.
+They plan on serving on short-term medical missions together.
+Outside of medicine, Dr. Wright enjoys spending time with his family, theology, black coffee, the outdoors, playing guitar, and movie soundtracks.

 Sumayah Abed, MD - #004

 Dr. Abed is originally from Iraq where she completed medical school at the University of Mosul.
 She then moved to Jordan where she volunteered as a General Practitioner at a refugee camp.
 Later, she moved to Qatar and completed an OB/GYN residency program in affiliation with Weill Cornell Medical College - Qatar.
 In 2012, she came with her family to Alabama as her husband began working at Children's of Alabama.
 Dr. Abed volunteered in family medicine practices in Alabama before joining Cahaba Medical Care.
 She enjoys spending time with her 3 children, cooking, sewing and traveling.